Save A Lot: Acquisition by SuperValu, 1994–2016

 In 2009, Save A Lot expanded its presence internationally.
 In the Caribbean, Save A Lot opened the first three international licensee grocery stores in Aruba, Freeport- Bahamas and Dominica.
 Expansion continued with secondary locations opening in Aruba and 8 mile Rock-Bahamas.
 International interest and growth continued with additional stores opening in St. Vincent, Curaçao, Trinidad and Tobago- (Mount Hope and Diego Martin).
 From the Caribbean, expansion moved to Central America establishing the brand with the opening of two retail sites in Guatemala City.
 Grenada was the last international licensee scheduled opening.
 As of 2018, with the change of corporate ownership the overall corporate strategy shifted to focus all efforts on stateside store growth.
 The international retail licenses were dissolved and existing international accounts were converted to wholesale accounts.
 The international stores no longer operate under the Save A Lot brand name or Save A Lot Licensee agreement but as independent retailers.

 In late 2009, newly hired Supervalu CEO Craig Herkert announced the goal to double the Save A Lot grocery store network to 2,400 locations within five years.
-The company would open nearly 100 stores in 2010 with a major focus on the Southeastern United States.
+The company opened nearly 100 stores in 2010 with a major focus on the Southeastern United States.

-Save A Lot also entered into a licensing affiliation with notable Hispanic grocer Rafael Ortega to rebrand six former Save A Lots in Houston, Texas, and South Texas as "El Ahorro Save A Lot". new stores featured Save A Lot product offerings along with more traditional Hispanic staples.
+Save A Lot entered into a licensing affiliation with Hispanic grocer Rafael Ortega to rebrand six former Save A Lots in Houston, Texas, and South Texas as "El Ahorro Save A Lot". new stores featured Save A Lot product offerings along with more traditional Hispanic staples.

 In late 2010, Rite Aid became a licensed Save A Lot operator when it converted 10 of its existing pharmacies in the Greenville, South Carolina, area to co-branded "Save A Lot/Rite Aid" units.